Known as "The Eyeball Killer," Charles Albright was a low life who terrorized Dallas, Texas, in the early '90s by murdering sex worker.

 Albright's hatred towards and subsequent crimes against sex workers may need no complex psychosocial question: as a sadistic man who gained pleasure from hurting women, he found the most vulnerable women and targeted them for his pleasure.
 The sex worker who gave authorities the crucial tip was repeatedly discredited because of her drug usage and vocation.
 Officers told Texas Monthly that she was a "notorious liar" and was known for telling "pity stories."

-Albright's practice of carving out his victims' eyes left a last chilling in the otherwise torrid Dallas, and is the subject of the latest episode of "Mark of a Killer," on Oxygen, Sundays 7/6c.
+Albright's practice of carving out his victims' eyes left a last chilling in the otherwise torrid Dallas, and is the subject of the latest episode of "Mark of a Killer,” streaming now on Oxygen.com.
 Now, if you're ready for it, here are some crime scene photographs pixelated or blurred, and some never seen before:

 Mary Pratt, murdered December 13, 1990, age 33.
 Photo depicts her empty eye sockets.